Submit your unruly and ambitious best by November 15 to be considered for Loose Change 5.1 (Winter 2015), which will include work by

-Calling All Literary and Visual Arts Editors…
+Calling All Literary and Visual Arts Editors

 If you want to be a part of the excitement and help the new Loose Change grow, join our editorial team!
-We are now accepting applications for talented and committed editors through our Submittable page.
+We are now accepting letters of interest from talented and committed editors through our Submittable page.
 We are interested in publishing ambitious, progressive-minded, engaged and engaging work that comes out of various traditions and moves them forward, honoring by reinventing them or critiquing and exploding them.
 We want familiar modes made new and emergent forms that renew us.
 Other journals whose editorial vision we admire include American Letters & Commentary, Chicago Review, Conjunctions, Fence, Indiana Review, and jubilat, to name only a few.

 Review of applications will begin immediately and continue until all positions are filled.